-Tasks that become apparent to the ski patrol or the slope manager during the day are noted, scheduled and entered as a job directly using SNOWsat ToDo, without naming a specific driver or machine.
+Tasks that become apparent to the ski patrol or the slope manager during the day are can be noted and scheduled directly using SNOWsat ToDo.
+Moreover, they can be entered as a job and be addressed to a specific driver or machine.
 Nothing is forgotten, everything is completed promptly.
 And everyone in the team knows about it.

 There's always something to do